Wolf 1061

-Wolf 1061 (also known as HIP 80824 and V2306 Ophiuchi) is an M-class red dwarf star located about 14.1 light-years away in the constellation Ophiuchus.
+Wolf 1061 (also known as HIP 80824 and V2306 Ophiuchi) is a red dwarf star located about 14.1 light-years (4.3 parsecs) away in the constellation Ophiuchus.
 It is the 36th-closest-known star system to the Sun and has a relatively high proper motion of 1.2 seconds of arc per year.
 Wolf 1061 does not have any unusual spectroscopic features.

 The star

 Wolf 1061 was first cataloged in 1919 by German astronomer Max Wolf when he published a list of dim stars that had high proper motions.
 Wolf 1061's name originates from this list.
 A seven years study found no evidence of photometric transits and confirms the radial velocity signals are not due to stellar activity.
 The habitable zone estimate for the system lies between approximately 0.1 and 0.2 AU from the star.